Migrate to Next.js Supabase v3

 | 9 | v3-step/remove-edge-csrf | Drops CSRF middleware in favor of Server Actions |

-| 10 | v3-step/pnpm-catalogs | Centralizes dependency versions |
+| 10 | v3-step/final | Centralizes dependency versions |

 Before starting the migration

 Please make sure your main branch is up to date with the branch v2.
-Also, make sure that the typecheck, lint and format commands run without errors.
+Also, make sure that the typecheck, lint, and format commands run without errors.

 If you're behind v2, please update it:

-pmpm typecheckpnpm lintpnpm formatIf any of these return errors, please fix them before starting the migration.
+pnpm typecheckpnpm lintpnpm formatIf any of these return errors, please fix them before starting the migration.

 Step-by-Step Process